 - Monitor progress.
 Determine if students are improving or need intervention.
 This can help individualize the PBIS process for students.

-For older students, PBIS may involve initiatives like digital badging to help keep students on track to success both within and beyond the classroom.
-As students get older in the PBIS system, the rewards can also change.
-For higher grade levels, since most students are expected to behave appropriately, whole class participation can be rewarded with a pizza party at the end of the week, for example.
+For older students, PBIS may involve initiatives like digital badging.
+This helps to keep students on track both inside and beyond the classroom.
+As students get more accustomed to the PBIS system, the rewards can also change.
+For example, since higher grade levels are expected to behave appropriately, the whole class can be rewarded with a pizza party at the end of the week.

-In order for PBIS programs to be successful, they need to depend on the entire school community and not just a single classroom.
-Since every school has its own unique climate, implementation of PBIS needs to be based on the needs of each learning environment.
-Professional development is also critical to implementing PBIS implementation and seeing the improved outcomes that it can foster.
+If you want your PBIS programs to be successful, you’ll need support from the entire school community, not just a single classroom.
+And, since every school has its own learning environment, the implementation of PBIS needs to be based on your specific needs.
+Professional development is also critical to implementing PBIS and seeing the improvements it can foster.

-The first steps with PBIS should start with the development and implementation of health, mental health, and wellness programs.
-It should continue with teaching students social, emotional, and behavioral skills throughout their educational experience.
+Start with the development and implementation of health, mental health, and wellness programs.
+Then you can continue with teaching students social, emotional, and behavioral skills as part of their educational experience.

-Schoolwide implementation typically involves a team of administrators and educators who set three to five behavioral expectations that suit their school.
+Schoolwide implementation typically involves a leadership team of administrators and educators who set three to five behavioral expectations that fit their school’s needs.
 The expectations are positively stated and adapted across the school, from the classroom to the playground, the cafeteria and even on the bus.
-These expectations are also used to determine procedures for teaching school and classroom behaviors.
-The long-term goal is to help students develop their interpersonal, social problem solving, conflict prevention and resolution, and emotional coping skills.
+These expectations are also used to determine procedures for teaching behaviors both in the school and the classroom.
+Your long-term goal is to help students develop:

 Leveling the playing field

-Ultimately, PBIS creates a community within the school that respects students and teachers alike.
-But more than that, it levels the playing field for all pupils by maximizing their social, emotional, and behavioral self-management skills that help foster a safe and equitable educational environment that is conducive to learning which is the right of every student.
+Ultimately, PBIS creates a community that respects both students and teachers.
+But it also levels the playing field for all pupils by maximizing their social, emotional, and behavioral self-management skills.
+Every student has a right to learn and PBIS helps to foster a safe environment that makes that possible.